About North Forty Studio

 Who We Are

-We can introduce you to a truly custom experience.
-If your project requires exquisite attention to details, unique materials, innovative processes, bold design and distinctive finishes - we excel in this space.
-Let us help you to curate an unforgettable one-of-one piece.
+We offer a truly custom experience.
+If your project calls for meticulous attention to detail, rare materials, innovative processes, bold design, or distinctive finishes, this is where we excel.
+Let us help you curate an unforgettable, one‑of‑one piece.

 Responsible Materials and Methods